nodejitsu/handbook/contents/1_Introduction.md

 # Introduction

 - What Is Nodejitsu?
-- How Can I Learn Nodejitsu?
+- How Can I Get Started?

-## What is Nodejitsu?
+## What Is Nodejitsu?

 Nodejitsu is a Platform as A Service for node.js applications.
 Nodejitsu allows you to seamlessly deploy your Node.js applications into the cloud.
 Nodejitsu's platform provides a robust suite of functionality to assist in the development, management, and deployment of production grade Node.js applications.